prxshetty/Car-Sales-Management/README.md

 ## Programming Language and Backend

-Programming Language: The Car Sales Management System is developed primarily using [insert programming language, e.g., Python].
+Programming Language: The Car Sales Management System is developed primarily using Javascript.
-Backend Framework: The backend of the system is built using [insert backend framework, e.g., Django], providing a robust and scalable architecture to handle the demands of car sales management.
+Backend Framework: The backend of the system is built using phpsql, providing a robust and scalable architecture to handle the demands of car sales management.

 ## Coming soon...